lambinsea/maomaowm/README.md

    - *Maomao* is as lightweight as *dwl*, and its build can be completed within few seconds.
 Despite this, *maomao* does not compromise on functionality.

 2. **Feature Highlights**
-   - Besides basic WM functionality, Maomao provides:
+   - In addition to basic WM functionality, Maomao provides:
      - Base tag not workspace (supports separate window layouts for each tag)
      - Smooth and customizable complete animations (window open/move/close, tag enter/leave)
      - Excellent input method support (text input v2/v3)